-It is important for the HVAC (heating ventilating and air conditioning) system in your home to be clean and free of debris.
-Without clean air ducts, your furnace or air conditioning system has to work harder to keep your home comfortable and that can cost you lots of money on your energy bills.
+It’s important for the HVAC (heating ventilating and air conditioning) system in your home to be clean and free of debris.
+Without clean air ducts, your furnace and air conditioning system have to work harder to keep your home comfortable.
+That will cost you money on your energy bills.

-Not only is clean ductwork a key component to the safety and efficiency of your home, more importantly it’s for the health and safety of your family and your pets.
+Clean air ducts are a key component to the safety and efficiency of your home or office.
+More importantly it improves the health and safety of your family and your pets.
 It’s why we got into this business in the first place.
 We care about you and your family and want to help you breathe clean air at home.

 Dust in the Home

 The dirt and dust that is present in the air ducts will continually circulate throughout the home.
 The only way to stop this constant circulation of the dust is to have it removed from the air ducts.

 The EPA lists common household dust as one of the top 5 Allergy and Asthma triggers found in a home.
 In addition to dust, pet hair, insects and sometimes molds are also found in air ducts.
 The EPA and health professionals recommend that you reduce your exposure air pollution.
 Indoor air pollution can set off an allergy or asthma attack.
 The air ducts in your home are the biggest source of household dust.
 Most likely they are dirtiest part of your home.
 It makes good sense to remove these potential health hazards that exist in your air ducts.

 A dirty system will restrict air flow.
 Restricted air flow will cause uneven temperature distribution causing hot and cold areas in your home.
 A dirty system will work harder to keep your home comfortable.
 This will cause premature failure of system components and will shorten the life of your system.
 Cleaning your system will restore the performance of your HVAC system.